telekom/reuse-template/README.md

 Licensed under the XXXX (SPDX short identifier: XXXX) (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License by reviewing the files found in the [./LICENSES](./LICENSES) folder.

+Unless required by applicable law or agreed to in writing, software distributed under the Licenses is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See in the [./LICENSES](./LICENSES) folder for the specific language governing permissions and limitations under the Licenses.

 This project follows the [REUSE standard for software licensing](https://reuse.software/).
 Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
 For more information visit https://reuse.software/.
 You can find a guide for developers at https://telekom.github.io/reuse-template/.